Anxiety about money can sneak its way into your life without you even realizing it. Here are signs to look for and tips for coping with money anxiety.

 Aversion to talking about money - Are conversations about money off-limits?
 Do you tense up when the subject is even mentioned?

 If you can relate to any of these signs, you may be dealing with financial anxiety at some level.
-The first thing to know is that there's nothing wrong with you — you're just going through a challenge in this moment.
+The first thing to know is that there's nothing wrong with you — you're just going through a challenge at this moment.
 Remember, just about everyone has been in your shoes at one time in their life.
 The kicker is, how you choose to deal with it, while not allowing it to affect your mental health.

-How to cope with money anxiety.
+How to cope with money anxiety

 If you feel you're dealing with money anxiety disorder or stress — at whatever level — it's time to take some action.
 Luckily, there are a number of things you can do that can help you gain some relief.
 There are also some proactive steps you can make part of your routine that will help fend off financial stress before it starts to affect your mental health.